Asymptotic formulas for phase recovering from phaseless data of biharmonic waves at a fixed frequency: Explicit asymptotic multipoint formulas for phase retrieval

-In this section, we will first derive the multipoint formulas for phased scattered field, and then the explicit asymptotic formulas for phase retrieval.
+In this section, we first derive the explicit asymptotic multipoint formulas for $u^\infty_H$ and $u^\infty_M$ from the phased scattered field $u^s$ at a finite set of points.
+We then establish the corresponding formulas from the phaseless total-field data $|u|$ at twice as many points as in the phased case.
+Finally, the values of $u_H$ and $u_M$ outside the obstacle are recovered from the phased far-field patterns $u^\infty_H$ and $u^\infty_M$.
 For analogues in acoustic wave case, we refer the reader to \cite{NV20,NV22}.